Starlight and Cinema

 Uptown

 Transform your movie experience with a scenic city skyline, dreamy sunsets, adult beverages, pre-movie games, and traditional concession refreshments at Rooftop Cinema.
-This open-air theater provides guests with wireless headphones, and screens first-run blockbusters as well as indies, classics, and themed special events.
-A previous Celebrating Black Cinema series showcased beloved titles like Love & Basketball, Nope, and Coming to America.
+This open-air theater and its two screens invite moviegoers in for first-run blockbusters as well as indies, classics, and themed special events, like singalongs and holiday film festivals.

 Skylawn at Post